whiprandolph/bestseller/notes.md

 * mention assymetric prison exchanges - early and late in book?

-Start all part 2 chapters with healthy cultures?
+Start all part 2 chapters with healthy nations?
 Endless predation - lightbulb moment leading into part 3
   * our politics aren't working.
 Right/left, democracy-monarchy, capitalism-communism - these arguments aren't working.
   * trained to hold back/shut down self - endless predation is what happens, what we can easily predict will happen